History of Spencer Strider in Timeline

 Others born on this day/year

-2011: Rookie of the Year Voting
+2011: Braves Players Finished First and Second in Rookie of the Year Voting Since 2011

-2017: Drafted by Cleveland Indians (Did Not Sign)
+2017: Drafted by Cleveland Indians (Did not sign)

-2018: College Baseball Season Pitches
+2018: Strider's Repertoire in College Baseball

-During the 2018 college baseball season, Spencer Strider's repertoire included a two-seam fastball, a slurve-like pitch, and a changeup he did not use often.
+During the 2018 college baseball season, Strider's repertoire included a two-seam fastball, a slurve-like pitch, and a changeup he did not use often.

 2018: Played in Cape Cod Baseball League